Lump Sum Settlements

 In the Commonwealth of Massachusetts, some workers’ compensation benefits are paid in the form of a lump sum settlement.
 The Massachusetts Department of Industrial Accidents (DIA) allows for an injured worker to enter into a contract between themselves and the employer’s workers’ compensation insurance company that provides for a lump sum settlement in lieu of weekly compensation checks.

 This means that you will receive a single check for the total amount of your workers’ compensation claims and may not be entitled to other benefits, depending on the terms of the agreement.

 There are a variety of reasons for entering into a lump sum settlement for both employer and employees.
-From the employee’s prospective, it means money fast.
-It will generally be a far greater amount than an employee would receive each week, but less than the total amount of money than would be received when all weekly benefits checks are totaled.
+From the employee’s perspective, it means money fast.
+It will generally be a far greater amount than an employee would receive each week, but less than the total amount of money that would be received when all weekly benefits checks are totaled.

 In deciding whether or not take a lump sum settlement, the DIA strongly recommends you seek legal advice to assist you in determining whether the agreement is your best interest, and so you are fully aware of all rights you may be giving up by entering into the agreement.

 At the Law Office of Jeffery S. Glassman, LCC, our workers’ compensation attorneys in Massachusetts can explain that there are situations where a lump sum settlement is in your best interest and some situations where it is not.
 Regardless of what the ultimate decision is in your particular case, having someone on your side who regularly handles these types of matters will give you peace of mind, knowing that you are making the right decision after being apprised of all relevant facts.